smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid identity.md

       - Another authentication option facilitated by Azure AD Connect is based on federation, which allows for enforcing on-premises AD password policies and restrictions when authenticating Azure AD accounts, but it has a significantly larger infrastructure footprint and it is relatively complex to configure and operate.
 Unlike the first two, it also supports third-party multifactor authentication (including smartcards), but that was not stipulated as one of Contoso's requirements.

       - In order to minimize the use of passwords, Contoso will implement Windows Hello for Business.
 Windows Hello for Business replaces passwords with strong two-factor authentication on Windows 10 devices.
 This authentication consists of a new type of user credential that is tied to a device and uses a biometric or PIN.
-Windows Hello for Business lets user authenticate to an Active Directory or Azure Active Directory account.
+Windows Hello for Business lets users authenticate to an Active Directory or Azure Active Directory account.
 In hybrid deployments, Windows Hello for Business can leverage Hybrid Azure AD joined computers, so Contoso will start by configuring Hybrid Azure AD join for its on-premises computers.
 Considering that Contoso is not planning on using federated authentication, this implies the choice of Windows Hello for Business hybrid key trust deployment model.
-For more information regarding this topic, refer to *Configure Device Registration for Hybrid key trust Windows Hello for Business* at <https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust-devreg>
+For more information regarding this topic, refer to *Configure Device Registration for Hybrid key trust Windows Hello for Business* at <https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust-devreg>.

 *Implementing a hybrid identity solution*